pexip/os-erlang/HOWTO/INSTALL.md

 	no automatic dependency handling between applications.
 If you disable an application that another application depends on, you also have to disable the dependant application.
+*   `--enable-gettimeofday-as-os-system-time` - Force usage of `gettimeofday()` for OS system time.
+*   `--enable-prefer-elapsed-monotonic-time-during-suspend` - Prefer an OS monotonic time source with elapsed time during suspend.
+*   `--disable-prefer-elapsed-monotonic-time-during-suspend` - Do not prefer an OS monotonic time source with elapsed time during suspend.
+*   `--with-clock-resolution=high|low` - Try to find clock sources for OS system time, and OS monotonic time with higher or lower resolution than chosen by default.
+Note that both alternatives may have a negative impact on the performance and scalability compared to the default clock sources chosen.
+*   `--disable-saved-compile-time` - Disable saving of compile date and time in the emulator binary.
 *   `--enable-dirty-schedulers` - Enable the **experimental** dirty schedulers functionality.
 Note that the dirty schedulers functionality is experimental, and **not supported**.
 This functionality **will** be subject to backward incompatible changes.
 Note that you should **not** enable the dirty scheduler functionality on production systems.
 It is only provided for testing.
+    This switch also imply `--enable-new-purge-strategy` (see below).
+*   `--enable-new-purge-strategy` - Enable the purge strategy that will be introduced in ERTS version 9.0 (OTP 20).
+Note that this switch will be removed in OTP 20.

 If you or your system has special requirements please read the `Makefile` for additional configuration information.

+#### Atomic Memory Operations and the VM ####

+The VM with SMP support makes quite a heavy use of atomic memory operations.
+An implementation providing native atomic memory operations is therefore very important when building Erlang/OTP.
+By default the VM will refuse to build if native atomic memory operations are not available.

+Erlang/OTP itself provides implementations of native atomic memory operations that can be used when compiling with a `gcc` compatible compiler for 32/64-bit x86, 32/64-bit SPARC V9, 32-bit PowerPC, or 32-bit Tile.
+When compiling with a `gcc` compatible compiler for other architectures, the VM may be able to make use of native atomic operations using the `__atomic_*` builtins (may be available when using a `gcc` of at least version 4.7) and/or using the `__sync_*` builtins (may be available when using a `gcc` of at least version 4.1).
+If only the `gcc`'s `__sync_*` builtins are available, the performance will suffer.
+Such a configuration should only be used as a last resort.
+When compiling on Windows using a MicroSoft Visual C++ compiler native atomic memory operations are provided by Windows APIs.

+Native atomic implementation in the order preferred:
+1. The implementation provided by Erlang/OTP.
+2. The API provided by Windows.
+3. The implementation based on the `gcc` `__atomic_*` builtins.
+4. If none of the above are available for your architecture/compiler, you are recommended to build and install [libatomic_ops][] before building Erlang/OTP.
+The `libatomic_ops` library provides native atomic memory operations for a variety of architectures and compilers.
+When building Erlang/OTP you need to inform the build system of where the `libatomic_ops` library is installed using the `--with-libatomic_ops=PATH` `configure` switch.
+5. As a last resort, the implementation solely based on the `gcc` `__sync_*` builtins.
+This will however cause lots of expensive and unnecessary memory barrier instructions to be issued.
+That is, performance will suffer.
+The `configure` script will warn at the end of its execution if it cannot find any other alternative than this.

 ### Building ###